MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 * **context**: Client context that will be opaquely passed back to observers and optional [HttpDelegate](class_mip_httpdelegate.md)

+> Deprecated: This method will soon be deprecated in favor of CreateProtectionHandlerForConsumptionAsync

 ### CreateProtectionHandlerFromPublishingLicense function
 Creates a protection handler from a serialized publishing license.